Social media altering street-gang culture, fueling violence

 Gangs' embrace of social media to goad foes or conceal drug dealing in emoji-laden text is the biggest change in how gangs operate compared with 10 years ago, according to new law enforcement data provided exclusively to The Associated Press ahead of its release Tuesday by the Chicago Crime Commission.
 Facebook, Twitter, Instagram and other sites have radically altered gang culture in Chicago.
 They are having a similar influence on gangs nationwide.

-These days, there is nearly always a link between an outbreak of gang violence and something online, said Rodney Phillips, a gang-conflict mediator working in the low-income Englewood neighborhood where Reese lived and died.
+These days, there's nearly always a link between an outbreak of gang violence and something online, said Rodney Phillips, a gang-conflict mediator working in the low-income Englewood neighborhood where Reese lived and died.
 When he learns simmering tensions have spilled into violence, he no longer goes first to the streets.

 "I Google it," Phillips said.
 "I look on YouTube and Facebook.
 Today, that's how you follow the trail of a conflict."